 Speicherstadt and Hafencity

 The old buildings of Speicherstadt are the world’s biggest congruent warehouse district in the world.
-Crossed by narrow canals and surrounded by numerous bridges, the picturesque red Neo-Gothic brick buildings of this district are a must see.
+Crossed by narrow canals and surrounded by numerous bridges, the picturesque red Neo-Gothic brick buildings of this district are a must-see.

 On the other hand, in contrast with the old Speicherstadt, there is the eye-catching, modern architecture of Hafencity, which is a true gem in the heart of the city.
 Hafencity is known as the largest inner-city development project in Europe, and the buildings are architecturally fabulous.

-Speicherstadt homes one of the most spectacular Hamburg tourist attractions, the water castel (or as the locals call it, das Wasserschloss).
+Speicherstadt homes one of the most spectacular Hamburg tourist attractions, the water castle (or as the locals call it, das Wasserschloss).
 Once a dockworkers’ accommodation, this building is now the most popular visually attractive sight of the city.